kexiZeroing/kexiZeroing.github.io/src/blog/screen-webcam-recording.md

 }
 ```

 Now we have reference to a `MediaStream` instance returned from `getDisplayMedia`, and we’ll eventually want to use this stream to draw the captured display onto our canvas.
-However, the canvas API does not handle any sort of video decoding – so we’ll pass this media stream into an HTML5 `<video>` element as its `srcObject`, and then use a reference to this `<video>` element to draw the video’s pixels onto our canvas via `CanvasRenderingContext2D.drawImage`.
+However, the canvas API does not handle any sort of video decoding – so we’ll pass this media stream into an HTML5 `<video>` element as its `srcObject` property.

 ```js
 let screenShareVideoRef: HTMLVideoElement;